 Chateau Haut Beausejour Overview and History

-Chateau Haut Beausejour, located not far from Chateau Phelan Segur in St. Estephe, was purchased by Jean Claude Rouzaud, the owner of the famed Roederer Champagne house.
+Chateau Haut Beausejour, located not far from Chateau Phelan Segur in Saint Estephe, was purchased by Jean Claude Rouzaud, the owner of the famed Roederer Champagne house.
 The Rouzaud family have extensive interests in Bordeaux as they also own Chateau Pichon Comtesse de Lalande in Pauillac as well as 2 other estates in the Saint Estephe appellation, Chateau Bernadotte and Chateau de Pez.

 While the majority of Bordeaux chateaux have long histories in the Medoc, that is not the case with Chateau Haut Beausejour.
 In fact, Chateau Haut Beausejour was created after the vineyards were obtained by the Rouzaud family in 1992 when they purchased two St. Estephe properties from the Brossard family, Chateau Picard and Chateau Beausejour.

 The new owners created one large estate from both chateaux, thus, Chateau Haut Beausejour was born.
 A few years later, Chateau Haut Beausejour sold 17 hectares of what they considered to be their less desirable vineyard land to the negociant Mahler Besse.
 The property is one of the few estates without a chateau.
 Instead, here you find simple buildings used as a cellar.

-Following the purchase and creation of the Left Bank estate, Chateau Haut Beausejour enjoyed significant improvements from its new owners in the vineyards and wine making facilities.
+Following the purchase and creation of the Left Bank estate, Chateau Haut Beausejour enjoyed significant improvements from its new owners in the vineyards and wine-making facilities.
 In an effort to produce the best wine possible, they declassified their entire first vintage, the 1992, due to a lack of quality in the grapes.

-They use the same technical wine making team and philosophy as their sister property in St. Estephe, Chateau de Pez.
+They use the same technical wine-making team and philosophy as their sister property in St. Estephe, Chateau de Pez.
 Some of the changes include manual sorting, green harvesting and most importantly, increasing the percentage of Merlot as well as the amount of new oak Haut Beausejour is aged in.